realead/tighthash/README.md

 If the faster cmap/cset classes should be used:

    1. cython
    2. python-dev package (*sudo apt-get install python-dev* or similar)
+   3. for unit tests the submodule uttemplate should be fetched.
+Thus use    `git clone --recursive` or if already cloned `git submodule init` + `git submodule update`

 ### Build